hlapp/node-red-contrib-wirelesstag/README.md

 ## How to support

-Aside from reporting issues and contributing pull requests, if you plan to buy from Wireless Sensor Tag, you might consider using [this link](https://goo.gl/GxwQbZ) to their website.
+Aside from reporting issues and contributing pull requests, if you plan to buy from Wireless Sensor Tags, you might consider using [this link](https://goo.gl/GxwQbZ) to their website.
 If more than 10 people do so, and some end up buying, I stand to receive a discount on a past purchase of mine, which will allow me to buy other types of